codepr/jas/README.md

 the structure remained more or less the same, except for some additions aimed to handle the distributed part of the Actor System.

-The basic structure has been enveloped on a fairly basic and still without failure-detection cluster system featuring legacy java RMI, therefore it needs a *rmi registry* running.
+The overall structure has been enveloped on a fairly basic and still without failure-detection cluster system featuring legacy java RMI, therefore it needs a *rmi registry* running.